 - 1. A very brief introduction describing the circuit topology and whether you used any cascoding to improve gain or bandwidth.
 Emphasize how much the circuit exceeds minimum requirements. - 2.
-A clear schematic on white background annotated with the L and W values of all devices. - 3.
-A table of simulated quiescent conditions for VGS, VDS, Vov, and ID.
-Compare these to your target values of ID and Vov.
-You infer the simulated Vov from the simulation of VGS and the process data given above. - 4.
-Compare your hand calculations of the low frequency stage gains, the overall gain, and the CMRR with the SPICE results.
+A clear schematic on white background annotated with the L and W values of all devices.
+In lieu of the schematic, you may submit the .asc file from LTSpice. - 3.
+A table of simulated quiescent conditions for VGS, VDS, Vov, and I_D for all transistors.
+Compare these to your target values of I_D and Vov.
+You infer the simulated Vov from the simulation of VGS and the process data given above.
+The VDS and VGS come from LTSpice through a .op run.
+You probably have to delete the .AC command in order for LTSpice to display the .op data.
+You can save the .op data to a file to make this simple. - 4.
+Do hand calculations of the low frequency gain of the differential first stage, the overall gain, and the CMRR.
+Compare these with the SPICE results.
 (For CMRR see Appendix II.)
-Do the same for slew rate and output voltage range.
+Do the same for slew rate.
 Show enough work including relevant formulas that it is clear how you did the calculation.
 A table of side by side values is a nice way to present that data. - 5.
 A final table showing the properties of the finished amplifier including the measured gains (again), the slew rate, dominant pole frequency, unity gain frequency, the phase margin at unity gain, and the range of voltage over which the output follows the input without saturation or clipping.
+You may use your design value for the case of your actual value of the compensation capacitor in lieu of simulating it in SPICE if you choose not to do the optional simulation.

-Procedure:
+Procedure Details: